hyurl/modelar/docs/en-US/DB.md

 ### db.transaction()

+**signatures:**

+- `transaction(): Promise<this>` Begins transaction.
+- `transaction(cb: (db: this) => void): Promise<this>` Begins transaction and
-*Begins transaction and handle actions in it.*
+    handle actions in a callback function.

-**parameters:**

-- `[callback]`  If a function is passed, the code in it will be automatically handled, that means if the program goes well, the transaction will be automatically committed, otherwise it will be automatically rolled back.
+    - `cb` The actions in this function will be automatically handled, that means if the program goes well, the transaction will be automatically committed, otherwise it will be automatically rolled back.
-    If no function is passed, it just start the transaction, that means you have to commit and roll back manually.

-**return:**

-Returns a Promise, and the the only argument passed to the callback of `then()` is the current instance.

 ```javascript
 var db = new DB();